Russia, Turkey back plan to export grains; Ukraine doubtful

 Lavrov said Russia was willing to hold further talks but accused Zelenskyy of “changing his position all the time” over conditions for a leaders’ summit.

 Wieting reported from Istanbul.
-Associated Press writers Andrew Wilks in Istanbul; Lorne Cook in Brussels, and Frances D’Emilio in Rome contributed to this report.
+Associated Press writers Andrew Wilks in Istanbul; Lorne Cook in Brussels, Frances D’Emilio in Rome, and Edith M. Lederer at the United Nations contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine